Poweezy/royalties-database/service-worker-cleanup-guide.md

 4. **Clear Application Data:**
    - In the left sidebar, click on "Local Storage"
-   - Delete any keys related to audit-dashboard
+   - Delete any keys related to legacy components
    - Also check "Session Storage" and "IndexedDB" if available

 5. **Hard Reload:**